jasonawant/documentation/source/docs/articles/sites/migrate/manual-site-import.md

 description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Importer Tool.
 keywords: import, importing site, pantheon, new site, large site, distro, upstream, git history
 ---

 Manually import your site to Pantheon outside of the provided [Importer Tool](/docs/articles/sites/migrate/#plan-the-import) when any of the following apply:

 * **Large Site Archives**: Site archive is greater than the automated import limits (100MB for direct file upload or 500MB for URL upload).
-* **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly, or your agency's customized WordPress).
+* **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly or your agency's customized WordPress).
-* **Preserve Git History**: Site's existing Git commit history should be retained
+* **Preserve Git History**: Site's existing Git commit history should be retained.

 ## Requirements